l77l77/mbaytas.github.io/crazyflie.md

 ---
-title: Human-Drone Interaction with the Crazyflie and Motion Capture
+title: Building Interactions with the Bitcraze Crazyflie and Motion Capture
 ---

 *WORKING DRAFT, IN PROGRESS*